top of page

 Dakota Sioux

-Kelley is a a mother to 4 beautiful kids 33 to 17, 2 boys and 2 girls.
-She lives in Meadowbrook, PA with her fiancé and 2 youngest children.
+Kelley is a a mother to 4 beautiful kids: 2 boys and 2 girls.
+She lives in Abington, PA.

 Kelley was born in Sisseton South Dakota on the Lake Traverse Reservation with the Dakota Sioux and was put up for adoption at birth.
 At 3 months old, she was adopted by a couple who were told they could not have children.